PantherXOS/pantherx.org/_sections/home-5-reliability.md

 ### Full System Updates

-PantherX OS supports full-system updates, which ensure that your computer is secured against the latest threats, and applications you use on a daily basis, receive crucial bug fixes and enhancements more frequently.
+PantherX OS supports full-system updates, which ensure that your computer is secured against the latest threats, and applications you use on a daily basis, receive critical bug fixes and enhancements more frequently.

 ### Versioned Snapshots